frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 In Tomcat's launch configuration (found in the Tomcat Overview window), go to the Classpath tab.
 Click on the User Entries item and click on the [ Add JARs... ] button.
 Select all JARs in the lib folder, press OK, and press OK again.

-## 2. Preparing for launch
+## 2. Tomcat configuration

 The module's test scenarios can be run manually with the Larva testtool.
 This will be done within an iaf-test instance running on your Tomcat server.
-Let's configure some configurations.
+To make this possible...

 1. In the Project Explorer, go to your Tomcat's _catalina.properties_ file.
 At the bottom, add the line `log.dir=c:/temp`.
 2. Open your Tomcat's _context.xml_ file, and add the following resource within the Context element: